 Different people place importance on different things.
 For some it’s handbags and shoes, for others it’s a nice car, or a designer suit.
 For me, it’s quality meat.
+Today we’re going to take a look at the offerings from Meat The Butchers…get it?
+“Meat”, not “meet” lol I thought that was pretty clever.

 What I Loved

 I found the recipe cards that are included in the packaging to be a thoughtful and fun addition.
 I normally have an idea of what I am going to do with the meat before it arrives, but there have been some really fun recipes that I’ve tried just based on the cards that came with my order.
+They are inspirational to say the least.

 What Could Be Improved